aquasecurity/tracee/docs/docs/outputs/output-options.md

 # Tracing Output Options

 Tracee supports different output options for customizing the way events are printed.
-For a complete list of available options, run `tracee --output help`.
+For a complete list of available options, run `tracee --help output`.

 Available options: